hybridgroup/gdg-2019/sensor/arduino/README.md

     - Arduino Nano33 IoT board
     - Grove IoT Starter Kit parts
-    - Personal computer with Go 1.12+ and TinyGo installed, and a serial port.
+    - Personal computer with Go 1.13+ and TinyGo installed, and a serial port.

 ## Installation

-### Go 1.12
+### Go 1.13

-If somehow you have not installed Go 1.12 on your computer already, you can download it here:
+If somehow you have not installed Go 1.13 on your computer already, you can download it here:

 https://golang.org/dl/

+Now you are ready to install TinyGo.

 ### TinyGo

-Follow the instructions here:
+Follow the instructions here for your operating system:

 https://tinygo.org/getting-started/

+Once you have finished installing TinyGo itself, install the drivers needed for the

 ### TinyGo drivers